JurajKubelka/DiscordSt/src/Discord-Gateway.package/DSGatewayIdentifyCommand.class/README.md

 I know how to send OP 2 Identify message to a Discord Gateway.

-DSGatewayApi is responsible for having
+DSGatewayApi is responsible for
-	- the websocket URL, e.g., wss://gateway.discord.gg.
+	- having a connected websocket.
-	- authorization token
+	- composing identification message